 4. Manners and courtesy

-(a) At all time boys should behave well at school and in public.
+(a) Students should behave well at school and in public at all times.

-(c) Boys must stand and give greetings when a teacher or a visitor enters their classroom.
-When the teacher or the visitor leaves, the boys must again stand and say ¡¨Good-bye, Sir/Madam¡¨.
+(c) Students must stand and give greetings when a teacher or a visitor enters their classroom.
+When the teacher or the visitor leaves, the students must again stand and say “Good-bye, Sir/Madam”.

-(d) A boy wishing to see a staff in any common room must knock on the door and wait.
+(d) A student wishing to see a teacher in any staff room must knock on the door and wait.

-(a) Clothing: Boys should wear proper P.E. uniform and white shoes with rubber soles during P.E. lessons/inter-class or inter-house sports competitions.
+(a) Clothing: Students should wear proper P.E. uniform and white shoes with rubber soles during P.E. lessons/inter-class or inter-house sports competitions.

-(b) Boys must change their clothes in the changing rooms, not in the class-rooms.
+(b) Students must change their clothes in the changing rooms, not in the classrooms.

-(c) Exemption from P.E. for periods longer than one month may only be granted by the Principal on presentation of a medical certificate.
-For exemption from a single lesson, a boy must report to the P.E. teacher personally and obtain his permission.
+(c) Application for exemption from P.E. lessons may only be granted by the Principal on presentation of a medical certificate.

 7. Lost Property